Supplementary data: Prince Edward Island

 Title of image: Percentage of PE patients with breast, colorectal and ovarian cancer who received genetic testing in 2019

-Caveats/limitations: According to the guidelines for genetic testing, all women with ovarian cancer are eligible for genetic testing, while only a subgroup of women with breast cancer and a subcategory of people with colon cancer are eligible for genetic testing.
+Caveats/limitations: According to the guidelines for genetic testing, all women with ovarian cancer are eligible for genetic testing, while only a subgroup of women with breast cancer and a subcategory of people with colorectal cancer are eligible for genetic testing.

 Priority 2 Action 1: Prioritize rapid access to appropriate diagnosis for those suspected of having cancer